Federal and State Financial Aid Programs

 Unlike loans, grants aren’t paid back unless you don’t complete the term of enrollment.

 To apply for a Pell Grant, students need to complete the Free Application for Federal Student Aid (FAFSA).
 The student must be a U.S. citizen or permanent resident enrolled in an eligible program.
 The student must demonstrate financial need and meet eligibility requirements.
 Additionally, the student must not already have a baccalaureate degree and must be making Satisfactory Academic Progress (SAP).
 The amount of awards will be determined upon FAFSA results, cost of attendance, and enrollment status.

-- Are North Carolina residents for tuition purposes;
+- A North Carolina resident who is eligible for in-state tuition

 This program provides funding for North Carolina students pursuing programs leading to careers in areas with critical need, including nursing, teaching, allied health fields and medicine.